Blog > diversity in hrm

 Skills Over Degrees

-Google: Instead of university degrees, it focuses on the competences and adaptability of applicants that enables it to attract more candidates.
+Google: Instead of university degrees, it focuses on the competencies and adaptability of applicants, enabling it to attract more candidates.

 Core Competencies

-Etsy: Instead of specific requirements, mentions vital skills required in an applicant that opens doors for diversity.
+Etsy: Instead of specific requirements, mention vital skills required of an applicant that open doors for diversity.

 Inclusive Language

-Accenture: It makes used of gender-neutral and unbiased terms when advertising in order to get many candidates as possible across all genders possible.
+Accenture: It makes use of gender-neutral and unbiased terms when advertising in order to get as many candidates as possible across all genders.

 Transparent Descriptions